File Chapter 7 Bankruptcy in Georgia Today!

 Chapter 7 bankruptcy is often called clean-slate, fresh-start, or liquidation bankruptcy because debtors can erase all their unsecured debts without losing major items that are essential for living, like their homes and cars.

-Some of the most common debts that a Chapter 7 bankruptcy can erase include:
+Some of the most common debts that can be erased include:

 - Medical bills